 Option Name Description -t array request Specifies the task ids of a job array.
 Single task arrays are allowed.
 The array_request argument is an integer id or a range of integers.
 Multiple ids or id ranges can be combined in a comma delimited list.
 Examples: -t 1-100 or -t 1,10,50-100 An optional slot limit can be specified to limit the amount of jobs that can run concurrently in the job array.
 The default value is unlimited.
-The slot limit must be the last thing specified in the array_request and is delimited from the array by a percent sign (%). [qsub_script.sh -t 0-299%5] This sets the slot limit to 5.
+The slot limit must be the last thing specified in the array_request and is delimited from the array by a percent sign (%). [qsub script.sh -t 0-299%5] This sets the slot limit to 5.
 Only 5 jobs from this array can run at the same time.
 You can use qalter to modify slot limits on an array.
-The server parameter max_slot_limit can be used to set a global slot limit policy. -u user_list Defines the user name under which the job is to run on the execution system.
-The user_list argument is of the form: user[@host][,user[@host],] Only one user name may be given per specified host.
-Only one of the user specifications may be supplied without the corresponding host specification.
-That user name will used for execution on any host not named in the argument list.
-If unset, the user list defaults to the user who is running qsub. -v variable_list Expands the list of environment variables that are exported to the job.
+The server parameter max_slot_limit can be used to set a global slot limit policy. -v variable_list Expands the list of environment variables that are exported to the job.
 In addition to the variables described in the "Description" section above, variable_list names environment variables from the qsub command environment which are made available to the job when it executes.
-The variable_list is a comma separated list of strings of the form variable or variable=value.
+The variable_list is a comma separated list of strings of the form variable or variable=value .
 These variables and their values are passed to the job.
-Note that -v has a higher precedence than -V, so identically named variables specified via -v will provide the final value for an environment variable in the job. -V Declares that all environment variables in the qsub commands environment are to be exported to the batch job. -w path Defines the working directory path to be used for the job.
+Note that -v has a higher precedence than -v , so identically named variables specified via -v will provide the final value for an environment variable in the job. -v Declares that all environment variables in the $\it qsub$ commands environment are to be exported to the batch job. -w path Defines the working directory path to be used for the job.
 If the -w option is not specified, the default working directory is the current directory.
 This option sets the environment variable PBS_O_WORKDIR.